-As such, there has never been a better time to start a career in data, and the demand for data professionals such as Data Analysts, Data Scientists, and Data Engineers is growing rapidly.
-But you’re probably wondering what the difference is between these roles, and how the skills needed to land these jobs differ.
+That’s why there’s never been a better time to start a career in data and the demand for data professionals such as data analysts, data scientists, and data engineers is growing rapidly.
+But you’re probably wondering what the difference is between these roles and how the skills needed to land these jobs differ.

 The Differences Between a Data Engineer, a Data Scientist, and a Data Analyst

-It is quite common to get confused between data science and data analytics, and to be unsure of how they both relate to data engineering.
-Naturally, there are some fundamental differences between these three positions.
-A Data Analyst needs to process and interpret data.
-A Data Scientist needs to be able to build and develop tools that process information.
-A Data Engineer needs to be able to build programs or systems that can take data and turn it into insights.
-Let's take a look at each role in a little more depth.
+It is quite common to get confused between data science and data analytics–and to be unsure of how they both relate to data engineering.
+Naturally, there are some fundamental differences between these three positions:

 Knowing which landing page of a website performs best in terms of SEO, for example, or knowing how many users leave a web page immediately after visiting can be very helpful in deciding the next steps for a content marketing strategy.

-When it comes to responsibilities, a data analyst is responsible for gathering data and compiling it in various reports.
-This may be based on factors such as time-frame and activity.
-They are also responsible for interpreting this information.
-They can then translate it into logical, meaningful, and applicable reports for their coworkers.
-They may also be responsible for the internal data infrastructure of the organization, especially in a startup - though in an ideal world this is the responsibility of a Data Engineer.
+When it comes to responsibilities, a data analyst is responsible for gathering data and compiling it in various reports, which may be based on factors such as time-frame and activity.
+They are also responsible for interpreting this information and then translating it into logical, meaningful, and applicable reports for their coworkers.
+If they’re in a startup, they may also be responsible for the internal data infrastructure of the organization, though in an ideal world this is the responsibility of a data engineer.

-This role is a great starting point for anyone who is interested in a data career, and it’s often the first step anyone takes when breaking into the field.
-Even if your ambitions are to take your data career far, a Data Analyst role gives you a great foundation.
+This role is a great starting point for anyone who is interested in a data career and it’s often the first step taken when breaking into the field.
+Even if your ambitions are to take your data career far, a data analyst role gives you a great foundation.

 A data engineer develops and maintains data architecture.
 They are specialists in preparing large datasets so that they can be used by analysts.
 Where an analyst needs to interpret information, an engineer needs to build programs that can generate data into a meaningful layout.
-If data is a tool, think of a Data Engineer as a person who looks after the factory, making sure that all of the tools are nicely organized and everyone can find exactly the right tool they need.
+If data is a tool, think of a data engineer as a person who looks after the factory, making sure that all of the tools are nicely organized and everyone can find exactly what they need.

 Keeping an entire organization’s data in check is no small feat.
-So it requires certain skills…
+Therefore, it requires certain skills:

-A Data Engineer is responsible for developing and maintaining data pipelines.
-They generally need to develop processes around data modeling and data generation.
-This requires creative thinking and strong problem-solving ability.
+A data engineer is responsible for developing and maintaining data pipelines.
+They generally need to develop processes around data modeling and data generation, which requires creative thinking and a strong problem-solving ability.
 Applying standard practices in data management to the needs of the business is also a crucial responsibility.

-This person performs advanced statistical analyses and studies large datasets.
+This role performs advanced statistical analyses and studies large datasets.
 They need in-depth knowledge of machine learning and data conditioning, it’s true.
-But you may be surprised to learn that according to real Data Scientists, communication is actually the most important part of the job.
+But you may be surprised to learn that according to real data scientists, communication is actually the most important part of the job.

-So what does a Data Scientist skill set look like?
+So what does a data scientist’s skill set look like?

 Programming languages (SQL, Python, Ruby)